RVCC-IDMX/midterm2022-SpartanCarlos27/README.md

 # Midterm 2022

-This page is part of the IMDX midterm project.
+This page is part of the IMDX midterm project